rkuma183/wilsonmar.github.io/_posts/2017-03-18-devops-dashboards.md

 {% include _toc.html %}

+There are several approaches to providing visibility of workflow to DevSecOps, to display <strong>dashboard</strong> the various statistics of a software delivery pipeline.

+Organizations can make use of general-purpose visualization tools

+There are also purpose-built dashboard software.
-Hygieia (pronouced hi-GEE-ya, the name of the <a target="_blank" href="https://www.wikiwand.com/en/Hygieia">
+Hygieia (pronouced hi-GEE-ya), <a target="_blank" href="https://developer.capitalone.com/opensource-projects/hygieia/">open-sourced by Capital One</a> (the credit card company) is named after the <a target="_blank" href="https://www.wikiwand.com/en/Hygieia">
 daughter of the Greek god of medicine and personification of hygiene and prevention of illness</a>.

-The name is adopted for an open-source software project created at CapitalOne (the credit card company) which displays in a single <strong>dashboard</strong> the various statistics of a software delivery pipeline.

-## Demos and videos
+## Videos

+These videos describes:

 <a target="_blank" href="https://www.youtube.com/watch?v=WuPQOBMmzSE">
 https://www.youtube.com/watch?v=WuPQOBMmzSE</a> [4:01] May 10, 2016